mxsxs2/JSF-Web-Application-with-MySQL-and-Mongo-Databases/README.md

 The application is written for Data Centric Rad module in year 3 of Software Development(2017) course at Galway Mayo Institute of Technology, Galway Campus.
 This is a Java Server Faces application with MySQL Database and Mongo Database.
 ### Features of the application:
-* Connect to MySQL Database and read/modify/insert records
+* Connect to MySQL Database and read/modify/insert records(Intentionally left the printStackTrace() methods for easier debugging)
-* Connect to Mongo Database and read/modify/insert documents
+* Connect to Mongo Database and read/modify/insert documents(Intentionally left the printStackTrace() methods for easier debugging)
 * Show a list of
     * Countries
     * Regions